Group Protection claims and support

 Group Income Protection rehabilitation customer stories

-On top of financial support, Aviva continued to go above and beyond in 2022, supporting employees in many ways, whether practically, clinically, emotionally or physically.
+On top of financial support, Aviva continued to go above and beyond, supporting employees in many ways, whether practically, clinically, emotionally or physically.

 Kevin’s back and leg pain story